 Mike was murdered

 Approximately one month after Mike’s death, while telling a family member that I was suspicious about Mike’s death after what I had read in the newspapers.
-She said she had been told that Mike was murdered by men from Massachusetts who went to the cottage, knocked Mike unconscious before setting the cottage on fire.
+She said my sister, Mae, who lives in Massachusetts called their home the night of Feb.
+24, the day Mike was found, and said Linda, Mike's girlfriend, called her and said the police had told her that Mike was murdered by men from Massachusetts who went to the cottage and knocked Mike unconscious before setting the cottage on fire.
 It was years later when I brought suit against Paul Pollard and received a Hartford Fire Insurance's report on their investigation of the fire.
 In it Maine State Police Trooper Ronald Grave was reported to have said that the police thought Mike was knocked unconscious and left in the building to burn.

 After being told this, I immediately contacted the Maine State Police (MSP).
 I was referred to Detective Ralph Pinkham.
 He told me that Percy Sargent, one of the men arrested in the drug bust sent a call to have Mike taken care of.
 He said he believed Lionel Cormier set the fire and that Paul Pollard was the man seen fleeing the arson fire.
 He said Pollard was a half-brother to Lionel Cormier and that Pollard would have died too if he hadn’t escaped.
 He said when they had more information that he would contact me.